Mega Menu

 4. If one or more of these three grounds applies to you, return to Step 2 'Do you have grounds for appeal?'

-Academic appeals An Academic Appeal is a process where you challenge an academic decision that affects you.
+Appeals An Appeal is a process where you challenge an academic decision that affects you.

 are the process you can use to challenge these decisions if you disagree with them or believe that the academic body responsible didn’t have the necessary information when they made the decision.